biagolini/PhpAWSRdsConnection/README.md

 composer install
 ```

-Step 8: Configure the Web Server
+Step 9: Configure the Web Server.

 Navigate to the project directory and obtain the path to your PHP project:

 ```bash